 The Bottom Line

 Can vegetarians eat fish?
 No, they cannot.
-The vegetarian diet forbids consuming any animal product and only emphasizes plant-based foods.
+The vegetarian diet forbids consuming any animal flesh and only emphasizes plant-based foods.
 Therefore, eating fish when following a plant-based diet will make you pescatarian and not vegetarian.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!